Jacques Torres’ Best Chocolate Chip Cookies

 In review, these are the keys to making these better than Nestles Tollhouse Cookies.

-- Use a combination of Bread Flour and Cake Flour (or pastry flour in a pinch–check the note in the recipe card).
+- PRO-Tip: Use a combination of Bread Flour and Cake Flour (or pastry flour in a pinch–check the note in the recipe card).

 - Use chocolate discs (affiliate link) instead of chocolate chips.
 A premium brand is key.